 Where to buy food souvenirs from Singapore

-Before you search for all the must-buy Singapore souvenirs, take a look at my Singapore solo travel guide and learn about the city first.
+Before searching for Singapore souvenirs, take a look at my Singapore solo travel guide and learn about the city first.
 I included recommendations for must-see attractions and ideas on where to stay and eat in Singapore.

 As for buying Singapore food gifts, here are the best places to buy food souvenirs in Singapore: